wales-group/examples/LJ38/05_Expanding_PATHSAMPLE_database/README.md

 ### PATHSAMPLE database files

-- *min.data* - 	Contains the energy, log product of vibrational frequencies, symmetry and moments of inertia for each minimum.
+- *min.data* - 	Contains the energy, logarithm of the product of positive Hessian eigenvalues, symmetry and moments of inertia for each minimum.
 A minimum is identified by its line number in this file

-- *ts.data* -	Contains the energy, log product of vibrational frequencies, symmetry, minima numbers that it connects and moments of intertia for each transition state.
+- *ts.data* -	Contains the energy, logarithm of the product of positive Hessian eigenvalues, symmetry, minima numbers that it connects and moments of intertia for each transition state.
 A transition state is identified by its line number in this file

 - *points.min* -	Contains the coordinates for each minimum in a binary format to keep the file size low